How To Clean an Air Fryer

 Directions for Cleaning an Air Fryer:

-- Prepare your air fryer.
+- Turn off and take out removable pieces.
 Turn your air fryer off, unplug it, and wait until it's cool to start cleaning.
-Cooling will take about 30 minutes, but it will cool more quickly if you first remove the fryer basket and pans from the main unit.
+Cooling will take about 30 minutes, but it will cool quicker if you first remove the basket and pans from the main unit.

 - Wipe down the outside.
 Mix 1 ounce (2 tablespoons) of Simple Green All-Purpose Cleaner with 1 cup of water in an empty spray bottle.
 Spray it onto a damp cloth or sponge, then wipe the entire outside of the machine down.

-- Clean the inside.
+- Clean the interior of the air fryer.
 Spray full-strength Simple Green onto a clean, damp cloth or sponge to clean the interior.
-If you come across any stuck-on food, scrub the spot with a soft sponge or brush.
+If you come across any stuck-on food, scrub the spot with a soft sponge or soft bristle brush.
 Follow up with a plain damp cloth.

 - Check the coil.
 Wipe down the coiled heating element with full strength Simple Green to remove any residue or oil.
 Again, follow that with a plain damp cloth.